nicfel/Recombination-Tutorial/README.md

 ## Visualize the network using icytree.org
 Next, open your browser and go to the webpage [icytree.org](icytree.org){% cite vaughan2017icytree --file Reassortment-Tutorial/master-refs %}
-The resulting mcc network file can now be drag and dropped into icytree to visualize the network.
+The resulting MCC network file can now be dragged and dropped into icytree to visualize the network.
 Icytree plots the network as a base tree that is connected by dotted branches.
-This implies that at a recombination event, there is a difference between the two parent branches.
+This implies that, at a recombination event, there is a difference between the two parent branches.
 This is, however, not the case in this coalescent with recombination model, but for simplicity is plotted like this.
-The "main" branch here is the always the parent branch that carries more genetic material, in the sense that more of it's genetic material is sampled in the future and therefore shows up the network.
+The "main" branch here is the always the parent branch that carries more genetic material, in the sense that more of its genetic material is sampled in the future and therefore shows up the network.

 <figure>
 	<a id="fig:example1"></a>